renatoathaydes/parcey/README.md

 Here's a full list of the available **parsers**:

 * `char`: parses the single specified character.
+* `chars`: parses a non-empty stream of characters.
 * `anyChar`: parses any character.
 * `letter`: parses a single latin letter (`'a'..'z'` and `'A'..'Z'`).
 * `word`: parses any word (defined as a sequence of latin letters).